 Negligible effect: The activity potentially would not cause effects to cultural landscapes, historic buildings, or districts that would alter any of the characteristics that would qualify the resource for inclusion in, or eligibility for, the National Register.
+For purposes of Section 106, the determination would be no historic properties affected.

 Minor adverse effect: The action would affect one or more features of a structure, building, district, or landscape, but it would neither alter its character-defining features, nor diminish the overall integrity of the property that qualify it for inclusion in, or eligibility for, the National Register.
+For purposes of Section 106, the determination of effect would be no adverse effect.

 Minor beneficial effect: The action would maintain and improve the character-defining features of the structure, building, or district in accordance with The Secretary of the Interior's Standards for the Treatment of Historic Properties (NPS 2005).
+For purposes of Section 106, the determination would be no adverse effect.

 Moderate adverse effect: The action would alter one or more character-defining features of the structure, building, district, or landscape.
 While the overall integrity of the resource would be diminished, the property would retain its National Register eligibility.
+For purposes of Section 106, the determination would be an adverse effect.

 Moderate beneficial effect: Positive actions would be taken to preserve and noticeably enhance character-defining elements of a structure, building, or district in accordance with The Secretary of the Interior's Standards for the Treatment of Historic Properties (NPS 2005).
+For purposes of Section 106, the determination would be no adverse effect.

 Major adverse effect: The action would alter character-defining features of a structure, building, district, or landscape, seriously diminishing the overall integrity of the resource to the point where its National Register eligibility may be questioned.
+For purposes of Section 106, the determination would be an adverse effect.

 Major beneficial effect: The action would enhance the character-defining features of a structure, building, or district that represents important components of the nation's historic heritage and would foster conditions under which these cultural foundations of the nation and modern society could exist in productive harmony and fulfill the social, economic, and other requirements of present and future generations.
+For purposes of Section106, the determination of effect would be no adverse effect.